-MATH 1126 Precalculus Trigonometry

-Prerequisites: MATH 1125 with a grade of C or better.
+MATH 1126 Precalculus Trigonometry Prerequisites: MATH 1125 with a grade of C or better.
 Trigonometric functions of real numbers, trigonometric functions of angles, analytic trigonometry, systems of equations and inequalities, the binomial theorem.
-Designed for students anticipating enrollment in MATH 2107 or 2111.
-Credit for both MATH 1116 or 1126 will not be allowed.
+Designed for students anticipating enrollment allowed.

 MATH 1140 Finite Mathematics